-• We have nine stock incentive plans under which 10,700,000 shares can be issued to key employees through a grant of stock awards and/or options to purchase shares.
+- We have six stock incentive plans under which 10,700,000 shares can be issued to key employees through a grant of stock awards and/or options to purchase shares.
 The Compensation/Incentive Committee ("CIC") of the Board of Directors administers these plans.
 All options granted under these plans provide for a purchase price equal to the market value of the stock at the date of grant.
-The latest plan, covering a total of 3,000,000 shares, was adopted in May 2006 and revised in August 2006.
-The plans are not qualified, restricted or incentive plans under the U.S Internal Revenue Code.
+The latest plan, covering a total of 3,000,000 shares, was adopted in May 2006 and amended in August 2006.
+The plans are not qualified, restricted or incentive plans under the U.S. Internal Revenue Code.
 The terms of each plan differ slightly, however, stock options issued under the plans generally have a maximum term of 10 years.
-Under one plan, adopted in 1999, up to 500,000 shares may be issued to employees who are not our officers or directors.
+Under one plan, adopted in 1999, up to 500,000 shares may be issued to employees who are not our officers or directors. - In May 2002, our shareholders approved the adoption of the Executive Long-Term Incentive Plan ("LTIP") covering our officers and key employees.
+The CIC periodically approves a pool of shares to be awarded based on stock price hurdles, EBITDA targets and a discretionary component for the LTIP.